Skip to main content

 Access control: badge gates the group

 Each Group can require one or more badges for a user to enter.
-This is configured in the admin dashboard, on each group’s access screen:
+This is configured in the dashboard, on each group’s access screen:

 Read endpoints